A pedestrian's guide to the topological phases of free fermions: Free fermion SPTs with charge conservation symmetry

 We can immediately generalise our classification method to higher dimensions.
 In two spatial dimensions (2D), there are now two momenta $q_x$ and $q_y$ and Eq.~\eqref{eq: gapped U1 Dirac} becomes the 2D Dirac equation

 where the matrices $\gamma_l$, $l = 1 \dots 3$, again form a Clifford algebra:

-Note in particular that $\gamma_1$ and $\gamma_2$ must anti-commute so that, absent $\gamma_3$, there is a gap at all momenta \emph{except} for $q_x = q_y = 0$.
-Then, to completely gap out the spectrum, $\gamma_3$ must anti-commute with both of these matrices.
+Note in particular that $\gamma_1$ and $\gamma_2$ must anti-commute so that, absent $\gamma_3$, there is a gap at all momenta \emph{except} for $q_x = q_y = 0$.\footnote{To see this, let's assume for a moment that $\gamma_1$ and $\gamma_2$ commute instead of anti-commute.
+Then we can diagonalise them simultaneously so that, absent $\gamma_3$, the Hamiltonian becomes $h = \Lambda_1 q_x + \Lambda_2 q_y$, where $\Lambda_1$ and $\Lambda_2$ are diagonal matrices containing the eigenvalues of $\gamma_1$ and $\gamma_2$, respectively.
+The equation for a gap closing translates to the condition that two of the diagonal entries of $h$ coincide, which is a single equation for two unknowns $q_x$, $q_y$.
+Correspondingly, there is now a 1D line in 2D momentum space where the gap closes, rather than just a 0D point.} Then, to completely gap out the spectrum, $\gamma_3$ must anti-commute with both of these matrices.
 Furthermore, in each direction of momentum space, the number of left- and right-movers must again be equal, so that we can choose

 What is the most general matrix $\gamma_3$ that satisfies all the required properties, including that it should square to $1$?
 We might naively want to write it as

 where comparing with Eq.~\eqref{eq: general choice of gamma2 in 1D} there is no extra unitary transformation that we need to bracket this in: There is no nontrivial $2 \times 2$ matrix that commutes with \emph{both} $\sigma_z$ and $\sigma_y$, meaning that $\gamma_3$ can only involve $\sigma_x$.
 However, recall from Eq.~\eqref{eq: a more complicated form} and the surrounding discussion that we had used the unitary degree of freedom present in Eq.~\eqref{eq: general choice of gamma2 in 1D} to avoid the more general form Eq.~\eqref{eq: a more complicated form}.
 We do not have this luxury anymore in 2D, and so the correct and most general choice of $\gamma_3$ actually reads